Become a patient

 - Social security number

 - Photo ID

-- Current physician’s name, address and phone number
+- Current or referring physician’s name, address and phone number

 When you arrive for your appointment, please stop at the reception desk to register and spend a few minutes reviewing your insurance.
 You will then be directed to your clinical area or to the lab before seeing your physician.